Progress report for LNE21-421

 Research

 Project Note: In the second year of this project (2022), there was a seven-month gap in project management due to personnel changes.
 This resulted in limited communication and impact measurement for on-farm demonstration trials in Buffalo.
-We are planning to conduct an urban farming scouting program in 2023 with farms in Buffalo and Rochester.
+In 2023 and 2024, we conducted an urban farm scouting program with farms in Buffalo and Rochester.

 Releasing Ladybeetles to Manage Cabbage Whitefly